SysKitTeam/docs-spconsultant/docs/installation/powershell-guide.md

 Update-Module -Name “SysKit.SPDocKit.PS”
 ```

-To update the module manually, first, uninstall the existing version of module, then follow instructions in **\[section** 2]\(powershell-guide.md#2-manually-copy-and-paste-powershell-module) of this article.
+To update the module manually, first, uninstall the existing version of module, then follow instructions in **[section 2](powershell-guide.md#2-manually-copy-and-paste-powershell-module)** of this article.

 :::warning
 **Please note!**\